-In 2010 Tyndale Seminary launched a scholarly book series which publishes high quality academic research on Wesleyan themes.
-Work by Canadian scholars or on Canadian Wesleyan topics is a particular focus of the series.
-The first four books, published by Clements Academic, are now available.
+In 2010, Tyndale Seminary launched a scholarly book series which publishes high quality academic research on Wesleyan themes, with a focus on work by Canadian scholars or on Canadian Wesleyan topics.
+The series is currently suspended.
+Questions should be directed to James Pedlar (jpedlar [at] tyndale [dot] ca).

 The promises of God formed the basis of John Wesley’s optimism of grace.
 Wesley believed God not only could but in fact would fulfill all his promises to bring salvation to the nations; to make new heavens and a new earth; to liberate the whole creation from its bondage to decay (Rom.
 8:21).
 This collection of essays by respected Wesleyan theologian Howard A. Snyder reflects the spirit of Wesley’s optimism of grace.
 The first half of this collection offers an overview of Wesley’s theology and practice, particularly with regard to gospel, mission, and culture.
 Part Two examines the inter-dynamic between church renewal and global mission.
 The collection also includes Wesleyan appraisals of Clark Pinnock’s theology and the ecclesiology of Karl Barth.